truera/trulens/trulens_eval/generated_files/all_tools.md

 from trulens_eval import TruChain, Feedback, Huggingface, Tru, Query tru = Tru()

-# imports from langchain to build app
+# Imports from langchain to build app.
+You may need to install langchain first
+# with the following:
+# ! pip install langchain>=0.0.170
 from langchain.chains import LLMChain from langchain.llms import OpenAI from langchain.prompts.chat import ChatPromptTemplate, PromptTemplate